arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sealing and Expunging Criminal Records in Arizona

 Unlike other states in the U.S, Arizona does not have an expungement or sealing law.
 Sealing a criminal record involves restricting public access to the file.
 As such, the information contained in the records cannot be accessed or disclosed by anyone.
 The expungement of a criminal record, on the other hand, is the permanent removal of a conviction from an offender’s criminal case document, as if the trial never happened.
-A record sealed can still be accessed by court order; however, an expunged record cannot be accessed under any circumstances.
+Additionally, sealed records may still be accessed by court order.
+However, an expunged record cannot be accessed under any circumstances.

 • Involves the infliction of severe physical harm